SlapOS/slapos/documentation/source/rest.rst

 them.

-Client shall be aware that one API can be spanned across many servers and that all urls are given as abolute ones.
+Client shall be aware that one API can be spanned across many servers and that all urls are given as absolute ones.

 Endpoint to invoke required action is in ``url`` object, where values in ``{}`` shall be replaced with corresponding access urls.
 For example